St Chad's Cathedral, Birmingham: Organ

 The cathedral has a three manual organ by J. W. Walker & Sons Ltd, built in 1993.
 It is sited at the west end of the cathedral in a magnificent case designed by David Graebe.
 The consultant was Nicolas Kynaston and the instrument is considered to be one of the finest mechanical organs in the country.
-There is a regular programme of recitals throughout the year and the organ is also used as a teaching instrument for students and staff of Birmingham Conservatoire.
-The current organist and director of music is David Saint (former principal of Birmingham Conservatoire) and the assistant director of music is Nigel Morris.
+There is a regular series of recitals, Thursday Live, on the first Thursday of every month.
+The organ is also used as a teaching instrument for students and staff of Birmingham Conservatoire.